Ty France Player Props: Mariners vs. Tigers

 Tigers Pitching Rankings

-- The Tigers have the 23rd-ranked team ERA among all league pitching staffs (4.51).
+- The Tigers have the 22nd-ranked team ERA across all MLB pitching staffs (4.46).

-- In his most recent time out on Thursday, July 6, the right-hander went five scoreless innings against the Oakland Athletics while surrendering three hits.
+- Olson makes the start for the Tigers, his sixth of the season.
+He is 1-2 with a 4.05 ERA and 35 strikeouts in 33 1/3 innings pitched.

+- His last appearance came in relief on Sunday when the right-hander threw two innings against the Toronto Blue Jays, surrendering one earned run while allowing just one hit.

-- In 15 games this season, the 31-year-old has a 4.03 ERA and 6.8 strikeouts per nine innings, while giving up a batting average of .249 to opposing hitters.
+- In eight games this season, the 23-year-old has put up a 4.05 ERA and 9.5 strikeouts per nine innings, while giving up a batting average of .200 to opposing batters.

 © 2023 Data Skrive.
 All rights reserved.